ilduskhisamov/ilduskhisamov/README.md

 ### **My name is Ildus Khisamov** 🙋

 I'm Juniour Data Analyst.
-Passionate about dashboards creation, product/marketing metrics and user behaviour analysis, UX-research.
+Passionate about dashboards creation, product/marketing metrics and user behaviour analysis.
 A dedicated learner of the latest tools and methodologies committed, to applying my knowledge and skills to benefit to the organization I'll serve.

 Languages and Tools: